ronlevy120/scrapping1/README.md

-First, I tried to do this project in R. after a technical issue regarding this site. a college advised me to used Python.
+First, I tried to do this project in R. after a technical issue within this site. a colleague advised me to used Python.